ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 |      2 |       0 |           150 |     100 |       15000 |                  20000 |
 |      3 |       0 |           150 |     100 |       15000 |                  35000 |

-It's not common to see both the project capex and savings in the same year (usually you need to build something before it gives value) - for this simple example please forgive this!
+It's not common to see both the project capex and savings in the same year (usually you need to build something before it gives a saving) - for this simple example please forgive this!

 ## Why Using The Most Recent Prices is Wrong

 Choosing the reference year for prices is commonly done by:

 - taking the most recent prices,
-- taking the most full calendar year of prices,
+- taking the most recent full calendar year of prices,
 - taking the prices that align with the technical model.

 If we were setting up our model in November 2022 with a technical model based on 2019 data, we could choose: